| An Essay on

 and nails, once transformed by skilled hammer blows, become a packing case.

 Similarly, a cheque validated by a signature becomes a means of payment.
+We could, of course, try to reconstruct in our minds the way

 the economy works by staying at the level of a sprinkling of objects.
 It is